 My research focus is inflationary cosmology.
 Cosmic inflation is the hypothesis that within about 10-32 second after the Big Bang there was a very brief but exponential period of expansion.
 After inflation, the universe evolved as in the standard Big Bang scenario.
-This hypothesis, first proposed by Alan Guth in 1979, answers a number of otherwise perplexing questions about the nature of the universe.
+This hypothesis, first published by Alan Guth in 1981, answers a number of otherwise perplexing questions about the nature of the universe.
 In particular, it explains why the universe appears so flat, homogeneous, and isotropic; further, it provides an explanation of the origin of galactic structure and the absence of copious magnetic monopoles which are produced by many models that unify the strong, weak, and electromagnetic forces (GUTs).

 My research has mostly focused on “hybrid” models in the context of supersymmetry (SUSY).
 Hybrid inflation models involve two fields, only one of which drives inflation, and supersymmetry posits the existence of a superpartner for each particle.
 I am particularly interested in whether one can build such models that are phenomenologically realistic.
 Below I briefly summarize my research.